AdaCore/gnatstudio/docs/users_guide/extending.rst

       Font variant and colors used to highlight strings.
       Setting the color to white will set a transparent color.

+    *Numbers*
+      Font variant and colors used to highlight numbers.
+      Setting the color to white will set a transparent color.

     *Current line color*
       Color for highlighting the current line.
 Leave it to blank for no highlighting.
 Setting the color to white will set a transparent color.